srishti772/tf-aws-infra/README.md

-# Terraform VPC Setup
+# Terraform Setup

 This repository contains Terraform configurations for creating a Virtual Private Cloud (VPC) on AWS.
-The setup includes public and private subnets, an Internet Gateway, route tables, and associated resources.
+The setup includes public and private subnets, an Internet Gateway, route tables, EC2 instances, Security Groups and Key pairs.

 ## Prerequisites